-I want to interrogate the Oikouménē, more commonly known as the ecumene.
+I want to interrogate the Oikouménē, but let's just call it the ecumene.
 We know the ecumene as the “whole inhabited earth," but which bodies, what persons, inhabit it?
 Do we also include ethereal bodies – hungry ghosts, boramey, apparitions of Mary – as social beings?
 Sociologist Avery Gordon has noted that, "the ghost is not simply dead or a missing person, but a social figure" (Gordon 2008, 2 ).

-Latour (2005) has pressed us to "reassemble the social," challenging us to rethink what we mean by this over-used term, as I will show below.
-I ask, how can we “reassemble our ecumenes,” to be more elastic with the boundaries of our real, to learn different ways of being, so that the worldviews of those we study, advocate for -- and resist --are constitutive of a range of personhoods?
+Latour (2005) has pressed us to "reassemble the social," to rethink what we mean by this over-used term.
+I ask, how can we “reassemble our ecumenes” to be more elastic with the boundaries of our real, to learn different ways of being, so that the worldviews of those we study, advocate for -- and resist --are constitutive of a range of personhoods?
 I will suggest that we must account for other bodies: bodies of what we might call entities or actants.
 Some are gendered, but in multiple ways – asexual, dimorphic, hermaphrodite – some are not.
 Some are invisible, spectral, some appallingly visual, others are inorganic.
 Some entities occupy other bodies; some are aggregates of other entities.
 I am interested in whether, or how, these bodies do what we humans call knowing and acting, but in different ways.
 This has methodological implications, and I focus here on Cambodia's spectral other-than-human world.

 In refugee camps, living rooms, and among friends, I’d heard personal refugee accounts of those who had endured Cambodia’s “travesty of history” from 1975-1979 when the Khmer Rouge walked into the capital Phnom Penh and declared “Year Zero, “ inaugurating a revolutionary communist regime in which a quarter of the population was exterminated or died of malnutrition.
 While all cities were evacuated, the most stunning was Phnom Penh, where members of the former regime were assassinated or sent to interrogation centers such as Toul Sleng.
 Choeung Eck, a field of mass graves outside of town, is the most notorious of the hundreds of “killing fields.”
 The regime ended in early 1979 when newly socialist Vietnamese invaded, occupying Cambodia for a decade until the signing of the Paris Peace Accords in 1991.